 We must all do our part not to over fish stocks, so that means not taking bags of 30, 40, 100 fish home at a time.
 Its senseless.
-Take what you can eat and a fish or two for the neigh hours but sure the rest for another day.
-This goes for every stock such as Bass, Herring and Pollock.
+Take home only what you can eat, and a fish or two for the neighbours but let the rest swim for another day.
+This goes for every fish stock such as Bass, Herring and Pollock.

 The second point is litter.
 Every day I go to fish there are more discarded plastics, line, bottles, crisp packets each day all thrown all over our beautiful coastline.
 This is appalling and its just outright lazy.
 If you see people discarding litter- shame them to picking it up.
 Most anglers are sensible and clean in the ways, the young however are not.
 Its up to us to school them.
 Take a extra bag with you, one for any litter you see and dispose of it in a bin.
 If everyone does this, we will win the battle of a messy coastline.